aximgeo/ArcPyLogger/readme.md

 # ArcPy Logger #
-ArcPyLogger is a python module that attaches the ArcPy messaging interface to the standard python logging module.
+ArcPy Logger is a python module that attaches the ArcPy messaging interface to the standard python logging module.

 By default ArcPy does not follow the Python standard for writing messages to the logging interface.
 This module extends the existing python logging interface with the ability to write messages to the ArcGIS Desktop or ArcGIS Server console.
 In addition, a helper function is included to write messages concurrently to a File and ArcGIS Consoles.

-ArcPyLogger will make the development of ArcPy Python projects more standards compliant by standardizing on a single method for communicating back to the client.
+ArcPy Logger will make the development of ArcPy Python projects more standards compliant by standardizing on a single method for communicating back to the client.

 ## Install ##